Tamarind (Imli) املی

 Salads:

-Tamarind can be incorporated into salad dressings or directly added to salads for a burst of tanginess.
+You can incorporate tamarind into salad dressings or add it directly to salads for a burst of tanginess.